chen-charles/psp2cldr/sample_implementations/README.md

 ## Basics

 ### Includes
-There is a single include you will need in order to access the `psp2cldr` provided interface.
+There is a single include you will need in order to access the `psp2cldr` provided required interface.
 ```cpp
 #include <psp2cldr/imp_provider.hpp>
 ```